UniMath/agda-unimath/VISUALIZATION.md

   </iframe>
 </div>

-The interactive explorer was developed by Job Petrovčič, and it's built and deployed outside of the agda-unimath repository, using a fork of Agda.
+The interactive explorer was developed by Job Petrovčič.
+Vojtěch Štěpančík, Matej Petković, and Andrej Bauer contributed invaluable suggestions and offered helpful support.
+It's built and deployed outside of the agda-unimath repository, using a fork of Agda.
 For that reason the definitions in the graph may lag behind the definitions on the website by a few hours.

 The explorer has a few known limitations.
 Most noticeably it doesn't recognize the `open import ... renaming (X to Y) public` pattern of exporting definitions,